aboutcircles/invite-api/README.md

 ## Prerequisites
 - Node.js 18+ recommended
 - npm
-- Access to the configured Gnosis Chain RPC (defaults to `https://rpc.gnosischain.com`)
+- Access to the configured Gnosis Chain RPC

 ## Configuration
 Create a `.env` file in the project root: